microsoft/CsWinRT/docs/usage.md

 ### Distributing the interop assembly

-An interop assembly is typically distributed along with the implementation assemblies as a NuGet package for application projects to reference.
+An interop assembly is typically distributed along with the implementation assemblies as a NuGet package for applications to reference.
 This package will require a dependency on C#/WinRT to include `WinRT.Runtime.dll` for .NET 5+ targets.
-If the interop assembly is not distributed as a NuGet package, an application project adds references to both the component interop assembly produced above and to C#/WinRT to include the `WinRT.Runtime.dll` assembly.
-If a third party WinRT component is distributed without an official interop assembly, an application project may add a reference to C#/WinRT to generate its own private component interop assembly.
+If the interop assembly is not distributed as a NuGet package, an application adds references to both the component interop assembly produced above and to C#/WinRT to include the `WinRT.Runtime.dll` assembly.
+If a third party WinRT component is distributed without an official interop assembly, an application may add a reference to C#/WinRT to generate its own private component interop assembly.
 There are versioning concerns related to this scenario, so the preferred solution is for the third party to publish an interop assembly directly.

 See the [projection sample](https://github.com/microsoft/CsWinRT/tree/master/src/Samples/Net5ProjectionSample) for an example of how to create and reference the interop NuGet package.

-### Application projects
+### Applications

 Application developers on .NET 5+ can reference C#/WinRT interop assemblies by adding a reference to the interop NuGet package, as shown in the diagram below.
 This replaces any `*.winmd` references.
 The .NET 5+ application includes `WinRT.Runtime.dll` which handles WinRT type activation logic.